Health Inequalities

 Contact: h.soltani@shu.ac.uk or 0114 225 5444

-Professor Hora Soltani leads maternal and infant health research at Sheffield Hallam University and is a strong advocate for reducing health inequities for mothers and babies.
-With over 25 years of experience, Hora was awarded an MBE for her services to maternal and infant health and higher education, impacting on reducing health inequalities through nationally and global collaborations.
+Professor Hora Soltani is the Director of the Maternal and Infant Health Equity Research Centre (MIHERC).
+MIHERC was established with support from NIHR-Maternity Challenge fund and is aimed to reduce health inequities for mothers and babies through community engagement and innovative solutions.
+Hora is also the Lead for the NIHR-Maternity Disparity Consortium (MDC)-Perinatal Mental Health team.
+With over 25 years of experience, Hora was awarded an MBE for her services to maternal and infant health and higher education, impacting on reducing health inequalities through national and global collaborations.